jeffreycrabill/blockchain-ledger/README.md

 # blockchain-ledger

 The purpose of this project is to build a locally hosted block chain which is able to accept new blocks and validate them as well. <br>
-The steps to complete the ledger were:
+The steps to complete the ledger were: <br>
--Create a Record Data Class
+-Create a Record Data Class <br>
--Modify the Existing Block Data Class to Store Record Data -Add Relevant User Inputs to the Streamlit Interface -Test the PyChain Ledger by Storing Records
+-Modify the Existing Block Data Class to Store Record Data <br>
+-Add Relevant User Inputs to the Streamlit Interface <br>
+-Test the PyChain Ledger by Storing Records <br>

 ## Usage